BITASIA/sap-ai-provider/README.md

 ## Important Note

-> **Third-Party Provider**: This SAP AI Core provider (`@mymediset/sap-ai-provider`) is developed and maintained by Mymediset, not by SAP SE.
+> **Third-Party Provider**: This SAP AI Core provider (`@mymediset/sap-ai-provider`) is developed and maintained by mymediset, not by SAP SE.
 While it integrates with official SAP AI Core services, it is not an official SAP product.
 For official SAP AI solutions, please refer to the [SAP AI Core Documentation](https://help.sap.com/docs/ai-core).

 ## Features